Qalanc/Test/README.md

 ```bash
 git clone git@gitlab.com:maksym.karpov/online-python-external-program.git
 ```
-In project working directory, create folder named GIT and place there "song.txt" file containing first half of favourite song.
+In project working directory, create the folder named GIT and place there "song.txt" file containing the first half of favourite song.
 Add created file to index, than made commit and push to the server:

 ```bash
 git add GIT/